 Want to gain more views on YouTube?
 Not sure exactly what to do to grow your subscribers and hit your video marketing goals?
-With people watching over 1 billion hours of YouTube videos daily, it’s only natural you wonder how your videos can make it to their watched videos list.
+With people watching over 1 billion hours of YouTube videos daily, it’s only natural you wonder how your videos can make it to their watched videos list and Increase YouTube channel traffic.

 In this post, you’ll learn what worked for Lee Wilson, a relationship coach who runs the YouTube channel, Coach Lee.
 As of writing this (24 Feb 2020), his channel has 101,000 subscribers with 1.1 monthly million views and 10 million minutes watched each month.
 But that’s not even the best part!